samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

 ---
 layout: post
 title: "Speedy Introduction to Web Workers"
-description: "Learn how to use web workers in Javascript to create parallel programming and perform multiple operations simultaneously rather than interleaving them."
+description: "Learn how to use web workers in JavaScript to create parallel programming and perform multiple operations simultaneously rather than interleaving them."
 date: 2018-08-30 8:30
 category: Technical Guide, Stack, Frontend
 design: